google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/index.md

     }

 Warning: In order to protect user privacy, invocation of <code>canMakePayment()
 </code> API is rate limited in Google Chrome.
-You'll receive "Quota exceeded"
+You'll receive a "Quota exceeded"
 error when you call <code>canMakePayment()</code> too frequently within a short time range.